 AMLE Call for Special Issue Proposals

-AMLE invites proposals for special issues, scheduled for publication in 2024 and 2025.
+Submission deadline: August 1 2022 for AMLE special issue proposals for publication in 2025.
 We will select one special issue for each year.

-Proposals may be submitted for consideration from June of the relevant year.
+Proposals may be submitted for consideration from 1 June 2022.

-Please note that unsuccessful proposals submitted for a 2024 SI may only be resubmitted for consideration in the following year if specifically invited by the editorial leadership team.
+Please note that unsuccessful proposals submitted for a previous year may only be resubmitted for consideration if specifically invited by the editorial leadership team.

 Proposals must include this information: